MAJOR CAMPAIGNS

 Latest News

-Critical Habitat and Industry Lobbying: Part 3
+Critical Habitat and Industry Lobbying Part 4: How DFO Allows Critical Habitat Destruction

 Parks and protected areas make Alberta resilient.
 They provide us with places to escape the everyday, connect with nature, and feel refreshed and peaceful.
 On top of the individual mental and physical health benefits of parks, they also provide us with clean drinking water, store carbon in their trees, soils and grasses, and provide homes for the wildlife that many of us admire and depend on for food.
+Yet these beloved places continue to be threatened.